 Two hours north of NYC is the Catskill Animal Sanctuary, a refuge for more than 4,000 farm animals since 2001!
 The Sanctuary also hosts an education center that teaches visitors why and how to lead a compassionate vegan lifestyle – from cooking classes to summer camps to educational lectures.
-In an effort to share their wisdom and tasty recipes with the world, staff Chefs Linda Soper-Kolton and Sara Boan have interwoven more than 100 recipes with stories about the farm’s resident chickens, pigs, cows, and horses in their new book Compassionate Cuisine.
+In an effort to share their wisdom and tasty recipes with the world, staff Chefs Linda Soper-Kolton and Sara Boan have interwoven more than 100 recipes with stories about the farm’s resident chickens, pigs, cows, and horses in their 2019 cookbook Compassionate Cuisine.
 This book aims to share delicious, healthy, comfort food with a compassionate outlook that will make a difference in our lives, the lives of animals, and the planet!

 Cashew-Macadamia Cheesecake with Salted Caramel Sauce